Skip navigation

 Outlook (Prognosis)

-How well a person does depends on the cause of the mediastinitis.
+How well a person does depends on the cause and severity of the mediastinitis.

-Mediastinitis after open chest surgery is very serious.
-There is a significant risk of dying from the condition.
+Mediastinitis after chest surgery is very serious.
+There is a risk of dying from this condition.

 Possible Complications